charlestolley/python-snmp/docs/source/smi.rst

    .. method:: __eq__ (self, other: object) -> bool

-      Compare two ``OCTET STRIGS`` for equality both in value and in ASN.1 type.
+      Compare two ``OCTET STRINGS`` for equality both in value and in ASN.1 type.

 .. py:class:: Counter64(value: int)